 ACC-1002 Principles of Accounting II

 This course is the second course in a university-parallel introductory accounting sequence.
 This course emphasizes accounting theories, principles and applications with a focus on financial and managerial accounting.
 Topics include corporate reporting, equities, investments, cash flows, financial statement analysis, costing methods, cost volume profit analysis and budgeting.
-(Formerly offered as ACC-2002.
+(Formerly ACC-2002.
 Students may not receive credit for both ACC-2002 and ACC-1002.)

 Prerequisite(s): ACC-1001 with a grade C or higher.